 I wanted to share my Noom Before and After story.
-This is a follow-up to my longer Noom Review published in 2019 and why I believe Noom is the best diet plan for 2020.
+This Noom review is a follow-up to my longer Noom Review published in 2019 and why I believe Noom is the best diet plan for this year.

 FYI, I am being compensated for this post and this post contains affiliate links to the Noom program.
 That means that I will be compensated if you make a purchase after clicking my links.

-With New Year’s resolutions top of mind, now is a great time to tell you about my Noom experience and my re-commitment to Noom in 2020.
+With New Year’s resolutions top of mind, now is a great time to tell you about my Noom experience and my re-commitment to Noom this year.
 This from someone who never thought she would stop using Weight Watchers or WW.